OxWearables/ukb_download_and_prep_template/prep_participant_data/README.md

 This folder contains tools to help prepare downloaded participant data, including filtering and parsing field IDs and categorical codes of UKB files.

-*Requires:* `pandas`, `nltk` &mdash; these are included in Anaconda.
+This tool requires `pandas`, `nltk` &mdash; these are included in Anaconda (in other Python installations they can be installed).

 ## Why this tool?

-After you downloaded and converted your UKB file to CSV format as per the user guide, you get a cryptic `ukb12345.csv` that looks something like this:
+After you download and convert your UKB file to CSV format (see `donwload_participant_data`), you get a cryptic `ukb12345.csv` that looks something like this:

 | eid     | 31-0.0 | 34-0.0 | 52-0.0 | 53-0.0     | 54-0.0 |   ...
 |---------|--------|--------|--------|------------|--------|--------